We Analyzed the Future Direction of Unum Group (UNM), Here is What We Found

 Sponsored

-UNM currently public float of 201.02M and currently shorts hold a 2.32% ratio of that float.
-Today, the average trading volume of UNM was 2.49M shares.
+The average price from analysts is $29.38, which is -$2.2 below the current price.
+UNM currently public float of 201.02M and currently shorts hold a 2.91% ratio of that float.
+Today, the average trading volume of UNM was 2.58M shares.

 UNM’s Market Performance